OwenChen2028/dingo-bot/README.md

 - `/init` - Initializes a new table for the current server.
 - `/create <term> <definition>` - Adds a term and its definition to the current server\'s table.
-- `/read <term>` - Finds a term from the current server\'s table and displays its information.
+- `/read <term>` - Finds a term in the current server\'s table and displays its information.
 - `/readall` - Displays all rows in the current server\'s table.
 - `/update <term> <definition>` - Updates the definition of a term in the current server\'s table.
 - `/delete <term>` - Deletes a term from the current server\'s table.
 - `/deleteall` - Deletes all rows from the current server\'s table.
-- `/lookup <term> <message>` Searches for terms with similar meaning or spelling and explains them in the context of the given message.
+- `/lookup <term> <message>` - Searches for the specified term within the current server’s table and provides an explanation of it in the context of the given message.
+Unlike the read command, the specified term does not have to match the term in the database exactly.
+In the current implementation, this is the only command available to non-admin users.

 ### Examples
 - Define gaming terms like "gg" or "strat" for your guild.